Welcome to the Department of Agriculture Environment and Rural Affair's (DAERA) Publication Scheme.

 DAERA’s vision places sustainability at the heart of a living, working, active landscape, valued by everyone.
 The Department assists the competitive development of the agri-food, fishing and forestry sectors of the Northern Ireland economy, having regard for the need of the consumers, the welfare of animals and the conservation and enhancement of the environment.

 We provide a business development service for farmers and growers, and a veterinary service with administration of animal health and welfare.

 We are responsible to the Department of the Environment, Food and Rural Affairs (DEFRA) in Great Britain for the administration of schemes affecting the whole of the United Kingdom.

-We also oversees the application of European Union agricultural and rural development policy to Northern Ireland.
+We also oversee the application of European Union agricultural and rural development policy to Northern Ireland.

-The Department comprises of four main groups, has two agencies and 6 public bodies, which it sponsors.
+The Department comprises of five main groups, has two agencies and 6 public bodies, which it sponsors.

-Central Services Group is led by the Deputary Secretary, Colin Lewis and as a group contributes to the Departments aim by ensuring high quality support and development services are available to all of the Departments business areas.
-There are 5 main areas within the group;
+CSCPG is led by the Deputy Secretary, Brian Doherty and as a group contributes to the Department’s aim by ensuring high quality support and development services are available to all of the Departments business areas.
+There are 6 main areas within the group;

 - Digital Services

 - Contingency Planning

 FFG is led by Deputy Secretary Norman Fulton and is responsible for policy development and review, Ministerial Briefing on policy issues and to ensure the Department meets its requirements with regard to EU/UK statistics.
 There are 6 main business areas within FFG: